German Expat Tax in Portugal

 Generally, only on German-sourced income once you no longer have a Wohnsitz or gewöhnlicher Aufenthalt in Germany and your status is accepted as non-resident.
 Abmeldung is important evidence, but not the sole legal test.
 Germany then taxes German pensions, German rental income, German dividends, and income from German employment.
 Worldwide income is taxed by Portugal as your new country of residence.

 The German state pension is taxable in Germany under the DBA.
-Germany taxes an increasing percentage (83% for 2025 retirees).
+For tax year 2025, confirm the applicable rate in the official legal text and apply only after verifying category and residency conditions.
 Portugal also taxes the pension as worldwide income but grants a foreign tax credit for the German tax.
 You pay the higher of the two rates.
 Apply to Deutsche Rentenversicherung for adjusted withholding if applicable.

 If you continue receiving Riester payments as a pensioner, the income is taxable under the DBA pension provisions.
 If you terminate the Riester contract early after emigration, you trigger "schädliche Verwendung" — repayment of all state subsidies and tax benefits.
 This penalty can be substantial.
 Maintain the contract until regular pension age to avoid the clawback.

 In most cases, yes.
 Your German Steuerberater handles the final resident return, Wegzugsbesteuerung elections, non-resident returns, and Kapitalertragsteuer refund claims.
 Taxbordr handles the Portuguese IRS return and issues the Position Memo documenting treaty positions.
 The Position Memo ensures both advisors apply consistent treaty provisions.
-Book a Tax Consultation
+Book a Tax Position Review

 Contributors